How Many Key Results Per Objective? The Right Number

 4 KRsComplex Objectives with multiple distinct outcomes that can't be combinedFocus dilution — if all four feel equally important, the Objective may be too broad

-For most Objectives that's 2–4.
 The instinct to add more usually reflects uncertainty about what success looks like, not genuine measurement complexity.
-When in doubt, fewer sharper Key Results outperform more vague ones — every time.
+When in doubt, fewer sharper Key Results outperform more vague ones.

-If you're setting Key Results for the first time, the Key Results examples guide shows what outcome-based KRs look like across every function.
-The OKR structure guide covers the full Objective and Key Result hierarchy for teams setting their first cycle.
+If you're setting Key Results for the first time, the Key Results examples guide shows what outcome-based KRs look like across every function, the OKR structure guide covers the full Objective-and-Key-Result hierarchy, and a purpose-built platform flags an output-based KR before the cycle even goes live.

 Write better Key Results — and track them automatically